Nipple Reduction Surgery Cost & Information Guide

 - Overnight stays (if required)

-The best nipple and areola reduction candidates are patients who wish to improve the size and symmetry of their nipples and areolas.
+The best nipple reduction candidates are patients who wish to reduce the size and projection or improve the symmetry of their nipples.

 The ideal candidate should also be in good health before the surgery; this means following a healthy diet, stopping smoking and maintaining a healthy weight.